 Third, China Telecom was encouraged by the wide range of products from industry-leading partners that have been validated through the Titanium Cloud ecosystem, like Huawei’s vIMS used in the PoC.
 The validation process that Wind River’s partners are required to follow guarantees interoperability with all the relevant open standards.
 This enables China Telecom to achieve the highly efficient three layer decoupling that is fundamental to their NFV strategy.

-Fourth, China Telecom confirmed through their earlier evaluation that Titanium Server delivers the service reliability, security and performance that they need.
+Fourth, China Telecom confirmed through their earlier evaluation that Titanium Cloud delivers the service reliability, security and performance that they need.
 As Mr. Ou explained at the completion of their evaluation, “Our testing requirements demanded ultra-reliability, robust and real-time forwarding performance in which high availability is a chief consideration concerning NFVI.
 Titanium Server helped us explore whether the hierarchical decoupling of the NFV infrastructure could be feasible.
 It also delivered on the key need for a commercial ready NFVI platform to be the foundation for our demanding test scenarios.”

 The vIMS PoC

-For their vIMS PoC, China Telecom tested virtual IMS VNFs from Ericsson, Huawei, Nokia and ZTE, all hosted on third party NFV platforms including Titanium Server.
+For their vIMS PoC, China Telecom tested virtual IMS VNFs from Ericsson, Huawei, Nokia and ZTE, all hosted on third party NFV platforms including Titanium Cloud.
 The end-to-end application ran on industry-standard white-box servers from Intel and other manufacturers.
 This three layer decoupling enabled them to readily test and validate interoperability between vendors as well as compatibility with open standards.